cncf/foundation/webinar-guidelines.md

 ## Overview ##

-CNCF webinars provide a cost-effective way to educate the community about trends and open source cloud native technologies.
-Webinars are offered to members, CNCF incubating and graduated projects, CNCF Ambassadors, and CNCF SIGs.
+CNCF webinars are offered to the community to educate about open source cloud native technologies.
+Webinars are offered by members, CNCF incubating and graduated projects, CNCF Ambassadors, and CNCF SIGs.

-Please note: We are unable to share leads due to LF privacy policy.
+Please note: We are unable to share leads due to the Linux Foundation privacy policy.

 ## Webinar day and time ##

-English language webinars are scheduled for every Tuesday 10am-11am Pacific Time, Wednesday 10am-11am Pacific Time, and Thursday 9am-10am Pacific Time.
+English language webinars are scheduled for Tuesdays, Wednesdays, and Thursdays.

-Project, Ambassador, and SIG webinars are scheduled for Friday 10am - 11am Pacitic Time.
+Project, Ambassador, and SIG webinars are scheduled for Fridays.

-Chinese language webinars are typically scheduled for Wednesday or Thursday, 10am Beijing / Shanghai time.
+Chinese language webinars are scheduled for Wednesday or Thursday Beijing time.

+## Please read the guidelines carefully ##
+We have outlined content guidelines and timelines.
+Webinars that do not meet the requirements will be cancelled.

+You must confirm your availability to present your webinar no later than 4 weeks before the webinar date.
+At least 3 weeks prior to your webinar date, you must provide your webinar details.
+At least 2 weeks prior to the webinar date, you must provide your complete and final slides.

+If the webinar is cancelled due to not meeting these guidelines, the member will not be allowed to schedule a webinar in the subsequent webinar period.
+That is, platinum and gold members may not schedule a webinar in the upcoming quarter and silver members may not schedule a webinar in the upcoming 6 months

 ## Who can host a webinar ##

+Member webinars
-* Platinum and Gold Members can host 1 webinar per quarter.
+* Platinum and Gold Members can host 1 webinar per quarter, based on availability.
-* Silver members can host 1 webinar every 6 months.
+* Silver members can host 1 webinar every 6 months, based on availability.
 * End user supporter members cannot hold a webinar.
+* CNCF Member webinars will have "Member webinar" preceding their webinar title.

+Project webinars
 * Graduated and incubating projects can hold a webinar twice a year.
 These webinars can communicate release launch details or provide a project update.
 The exception is Kubernetes who holds a webinar each quarter approximately 30 days after the release.
 * Sandbox projects cannot hold a webinar.
 The exception is a CNCF member company can discuss their open source sandbox project during their allotted member webinar.
+* CNCF project webinars will have "Project webinar" preceding their webinar title.

+Ambassador webinars
 * CNCF Ambassadors can hold a webinar as it fits their schedule.
+* CNCF Ambassador webinars will have "Ambassador webinar" preceding their webinar title.

+CNCF SIG webinars
 * CNCF SIGs can host 1 webinar a year.

-* CNCF Member webinars will have "Member webinar" preceeding their webinar title.
-* CNCF project webinars will have "Project webinar" preceeding their webinar title.
-* CNCF Ambassador webinars will have "Ambassador webinar" preceeding their webinar title.
-* CNCF SIG webinars will have "SIG webinar" preceeding their webinar title.
+* CNCF SIG webinars will have "SIG webinar" preceding their webinar title.

 ## Webinar type definitions ##